Polyanyanwu/football-quiz-pp2/README.md

 ### **1. The Header** <a id="the-header"></a>
 ![Header Area of the Application](/docs/header-area.png)

 The Header contains a football logo, title of the page and the user that logged in.
 It also contains the two buttons to enable selection of the Professional or Amateur level of the quiz.
+A third button enables the user to switch on/off the sound played at the submission of the answers.

 ### **2. The Question & Answer Area** <a id="question-answer"></a>
 This is the main area of the page having a question displayed, the instruction to select only one answer; the link to the Detailed Instructions; the answer options and the command buttons to enable Submit Answer, Next Question, Explanation of Answer and Restart Quiz.
 It also has the feedback on the total questions answered correctly or wrongly.